After applying for a Long-distance Permit #

 You can check the status of your permit at any time by logging in using the button below.

 Too many emails and phone calls checking on the status of permits will slow down the process for everyone, but if it has been more than three weeks since you submitted and the status in the management portal is still “pending”, feel free to get in touch.

-If you’re starting at a trailhead with a quota, you are free to change your start date if there is space available.
-After your permit has been issued, all changes must be requested over the phone during normal business hours by calling 916-285-1846 or by email at [email protected].
-Once a quota permit has been issued, changes to the start location and date are not possible.
+If you’re starting at a trailhead with a quota, you are free to change your start date if there is space available and if your permit has not been issued.

 Three weeks before your start date, approved permits will be issued and available to print from the Permit Management Portal.
 You must print it out and carry a physical, paper permit with you on the trail.